 I know what you’re thinking, because I’m thinking it too.
-How the haystones am I supposed to write a mid-year goals review for 2020 when the first half of the year has been a complete gongshow?!
+How the haystones am I supposed to write a 2020 mid-year goals review when the first half of the year has been a complete gongshow?!
 If I had to sum up the past seven months in one word, I couldn’t.
 Bizarre doesn’t begin to cut it.
 Weird is too simple a label.
 Devastating, perhaps.
 Centering, possibly.
 Redirection, most definitely.
 And the list goes on.

 Science fiction movies are basically everyday life these days.
 (Yes, I watched Contagion and Dante’s Inferno.
 Don’t try to convince me you haven’t yet.)
 Normalcy is an idea from the distant past.
 For some, life is on pause, but it’s chaos for others.
 I’d also describe 2020 thus far as disappointing, unpredictable, gobsmacking, intriguing, gratitude-inducing, and horrifying, not to mention about a million other descriptors.